MasterprojectRK/HiCPrediction/README.md

 ### 1. createBaseFile.py
 This script bins the proteins for the given cell line and resolution.
-It creates a base file and per-chromosome cooler matrices which are needed as input for the following three steps.
+It creates a base file and per-chromosome cooler matrices which are needed as input for the following steps.
 This step has to be executed for each cell line or resolution with the according protein files.

 Options: